oliverepper/oliver-epper.de/Content/posts/learning-zfs.md

 typora-root-url: ../../Resources
 ---

-I've been using TrueNAS Core for a few years, now.
+I've been using TrueNAS Core for a few years now.
 I am about to switch to a TrueNAS Scale VM on Proxmox.
 TrueNAS will still have real hardware access to the disk controller and reuse the old disks.
 To be well prepared I wanted to have some practice with ZFS on my Mac.
-During that practice I got hooked.
-This is what time machine tried to be!
+During that practice, I got hooked.
+This is what Time Machine tried to be!
 And it has a much superior UI – one that is scriptable by nature.

 ## Installation
  I installed OpenZFS via brew and allowed the loading of the required kext.
 You need to change the security policy of your system for this.
 Boot into recovery mode start `Startup Security Utility` and change `Full Security` to `Allow user management of kernel extensions from identified developers`.
- After you restart you can verify that the OpenZFS kext is loaded via the following command: `kextstat | grep -v com.apple`.
+ After you restart, you can verify that the OpenZFS kext is loaded via the following command: `kextstat | grep -v com.apple`.
 This will list all kernel extensions whose names do not begin with 'com.apple'.

 ## The Playground
-I guess you don't have a bunch of high performing disks lying around and even if you had, I'd hope you'd be to lazy to connect them.
+I guess you don't have a bunch of high performing disks lying around and even if you had, I'd hope you'd be too lazy to connect them.
 Let's build four disks from files:

 ```bash
 mkfile 1G a-disk b-disk c-disk d-disk
 ```

-You could use these files immediately as ZFS `vdev`s, but follow me and attach them via hdiutil to you Mac.
+You could use these files immediately as ZFS `vdev`s, but follow me and attach them via hdiutil to your Mac.
 It's easier to simulate failing hardware that way.
 Let's attach the first three for now.

 ```bash
 hdiutil attach -imagekey diskimage-class=CRawDiskImage -nomount $(pwd)/a-disk